-We would like to thank Miguel Gouveia, Pierre-Carl Michaud, João Santos Silva, and Marcos Vera-Hernández for valuable comments on previous versions of this paper.
-This article was supported by grant SEJ2004-00670 from the Spanish Ministry of Education and Science and an unrestricted educational grant awarded jointly to the Universities Carlos III de Madrid and Pompeu Fabra de Barcelona by The Merck Foundation, the philanthropic arm of Merck Co.
+^{}We would like to thank Miguel Gouveia, Pierre-Carl Michaud, João Santos Silva, Marcos Vera-Hernández, and an anonymous referee for valuable comments on previous versions of this paper.
+This article was supported by grants SEJ2004-00670 and SEJ2004-03276 from the Spanish Ministry of Education and Science and an unrestricted educational grant awarded jointly to the Universities Carlos III de Madrid and Pompeu Fabra de Barcelona by The Merck Foundation, the philanthropic arm of Merck Co.
 Inc., White House Station, New Jersey, USA.